Customer Acquisition Cost Calculator

 What is a good CAC?

-Should I include existing customer retention costs in CAC?
+Should I include retention costs in CAC?

 Author